-Last December I received an invitation from to give a presentation in M4 conference in New York alongside some heavy names such as N. N. Taleb, Scott Armstrong and Peter Carr, just to name a few.
+Last December I received an invitation to give a presentation at the M4 conference in New York alongside some heavy names such as N. N. Taleb, Scott Armstrong, and Peter Carr, just to name a few.
 My talk was about reflexivity in financial market forecasting.

 In a nutshell, my opinion is that the major causes of failure of economic forecasts are not noisy data, bias-variance trade-off, non-stationarity, or weak models.
-In fact, the models are good and have worked well in dealing with a variety of other problem.
+The models are good and have worked well in dealing with a variety of other problems.
 The main cause of uncertainty in economic forecasting is reflexivity.

 This is how reflexivity works in financial trading as depicted in one of the slides I used in the M4 conference.
 You can find the presentation here.

 Forecasts are essentially active participants in the market and affect price and volume.
 In turn, price and volume changes affect forecasts.
 This is a reflexive relationship.
 This is not the same as weather forecasting where forecasts cannot affect the outcome.
 Therefore:

 Forecasting + Reflexivity = Highly Complex System

 We should not blame the models, the data, or at the end of the day the forecasters.
 Financial and economic systems are complex due to reflexivity.
 Here is what happens: